-Use this flash mode with the AF360FGZ flash unit.
-When flash mode is set to "P-TTL auto", the flash pre-fires right before taking pictures using 16-segment metering and allows more precise control.
-P-TTL auto is available in wireless flash mode when two or more AF360FGZ units are used.
+Use this flash mode with the AF540FGZ or AF360FGZ flash unit.
+When flash mode is set to [P-TTL auto], the flash pre-fires right before taking pictures using 16-segment metering and allows more precise control.
+P-TTL auto is available in wireless flash mode when two or more AF540FGZ or AF360FGZ units are used.

-- 1 Remove the cover of the hot shoe and attach the AF360FGZ. - 2 Turn on the AF360FGZ. - 3 Set the AF360FGZ flash mode to P-TTL auto. - 4 Confirm that the AF360FGZ is fully charged and then take the picture.
+- 1 Remove the cover of the hot shoe and attach the external flash (AF540FGZ or AF360FGZ). - 2 Turn on the camera and the external flash. - 3 Set the external flash mode to [P-TTL auto]. - 4 Confirm that the external flash is fully charged and then take the picture.

-- P-TTL auto is only available with the AF360FGZ flash unit. - The \$ will light in the viewfinder when the flash is ready (fully charged). - For details such as operation method and effective distance, please read the external flash manual. - The flash does not discharge when the subject is bright enough when Flash Mode is [♣] • Therefore, it may not suitable for daylight-sync shooting. - Never press the flash pop up button when any external flash unit is attached to the camera.
+- P-TTL auto is only available with the AF540FGZ or AF360FGZ flash unit. - The \$ will light in the viewfinder when the flash is ready (fully charged). - For details such as operation method and effective distance, please read the external flash manual. - The flash does not discharge when the subject is bright enough when Flash Mode is \\ or \.
+Therefore, it may not suitable for daylight-sync shooting. - Never press the flash pop up button when any external flash unit is attached to the camera.
 The built-in flash will hit the external flash.
-If you want to use both at once, see p.158 for the connection method.
+If you want to use both at once, see p.164 for the connection method.